 HD – 16/9 – 1 projection – Loop – Stereo

-By choosing the precise moment when the natural fades behind the artificial, Amélie captures the gestures, mimics and signs that are beyond the control of the subjects.
+By choosing the precise moment when the natural fades behind the artificial, Amélie captures the gestures, facial expressions and signs that are beyond the control of the subjects.
 Highlighting their filmed expressions, Amélie Berrodier is interested in our social relationship to photography and self-representation.